krithikaragha/SpotiPy/README.md

 ### Extract

-* Extracted data from CSV file taken from Kaggle dataset (Top Spotify of of 2018)
+* Extracted data from CSV file taken from Kaggle dataset (Top Spotify Tracks of 2018)
 * Extradted data by scraping it from 24/7 Wall St (100 Most Popular Musicians on Tour in 2019)

 ### Transform